cekkey/kali-in-batch/README.md

 - [x] Text editing with vim or any other text editor
 - [x] Terminal control with clear, exit, and help
 - [x] System information with uname and whoami

+---

+This project is **NOT** associated with Kali Linux, it's contributors and Offensive Security.